koterba/Burtle/README.md

 from burtle import Burtle, run

-frog = Burtle("frog.gif")
+ball = Burtle("black_circle")
-frog.default_keys()  # you can specify any keys, but it will bind them to WASD by default, speed can be specified too
+ball.default_keys()  # you can specify any keys, but it will bind them to WASD by default, speed can be specified too

 run()
 ```